tymyrddin/red-basic/source/docs/scanning/Hosts-udp.md

 UDP is a stateless protocol.
 It was designed for applications that do not care whether a packet is received.
 This could saturate a link, and ICMP is used in its congestion control.
 Because UDP is stateless, it is easy to spoof using ICMP error messages to mask the source of a Distributed Denial of
 Service attack, and with such attacks common, UDP scans are considered bad and ICMP error rate limiting good.
-With 65,535 ports to scan and error rate limits of 1 ICMP message per second it can take 9+ hours to scan some hosts.
+With 65,535 ports to scan and error rate limits of 1 ICMP message per second, it can take 9+ hours to scan some hosts.

 Solutions are scanning multiple hosts in parallel, scanning popular ports first, and ignoring ports that require specific protocols and scanning those separately.
 Older versions of Windows (and some configurations of current Windows systems) do not implement ICMP error rate